Boise State vs. Saint Mary's (CA) College Basketball Predictions & Picks - December 1

 Boise State vs. Saint Mary's (CA) Predictions & Picks: Spread, Total - December 1

-Friday's game between the Saint Mary's Gaels (3-4) and Boise State Broncos (3-3) going head to head at Mountain America Center has a projected final score of 68-66 (according to our computer prediction) in favor of Saint Mary's (CA), so expect a tight matchup.
-The game will tip off at 10:30 PM ET on December 1.
+Friday's contest features the Saint Mary's Gaels (3-4) and the Boise State Broncos (3-3) matching up at Mountain America Center in what should be a tight matchup, with a projected 68-66 win for Saint Mary's (CA) according to our computer prediction.
+Tipoff is at 10:30 PM ET on December 1.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!